primus/emits/README.md

 In all examples we assume that you've assigned the `emits` function to the prototype of your class.
-This class should inherit from an `EventEmitter` class which uses the `emit` function to emit events and the `listeners` method to list the listeners of a given event.
+This class should inherit from an `EventEmitter` class which uses the `emit` function to emit events.
 For example:

 ```js
 'use strict';